syncfusion-content/blazor-docs/blazor/ai-assistview/toolbar-items.md

 ## Adding custom toolbar items

-You can also add custom toolbar items in the AI AssistView component.
+You can also add custom toolbar items in the AI AssistView by using the `AssistViewToolbarItem`, `PromptToolbarItem` & `ResponseToolbarItem` tag directives.

 ### Prompt

-you can customize the default appearance of the Prompt toolbar by using the `PromptToolbarItem` tag directive within the `PromptToolbar`.
+You can use the `PromptToolbarItem` tag directive within the `PromptToolbar` to add custom items for the prompt toolbar in the AI AssistView.

 > To know more about the items, please refer to the [Items](./toolbar-items#items) section.